XCSoar/XCSoar/doc/test_debug_utilities.rst

 Test and Debug Utilities
 =========================

+.. _test-debug-utilities:

+For a shorter overview of debugging workflows (replay, simulator, gdb, device tools), see :doc:`debugging`.

 The XCSoar test suite includes a collection of standalone utility programs for debugging, testing, and interactive exploration of XCSoar components without running the full application.
 Many of these utilities are prefixed